Kameron Langley

-Kameron Langley (born April 13, 1999) is an American former basketball player who played for the North Carolina A&T Aggies, where in his five-year career he became one of the most prolific assist leaders in NCAA Division I history.
+Kameron Langley (born April 13, 1999) is an American basketball coach and former player who is currently a graduate assistant at Clemson.
+He played college basketball for the North Carolina A&T Aggies, where in he led the nation in assists for the 2019–20 season.

 Early life

 Langley grew up in Greensboro, North Carolina and attended Southwest Guilford High School where he was coached by Guy Shavers.
 Langley was named the Piedmont Triad Conference Player of the year as a sophomore and as a junior, when he averaged 15.6 points, 6.8 rebounds, 5.9 assists and 3.2 steals per game.
 Langley led the school to a 27–3 record and the regular season conference title.
 As a senior, he led the Cowboys to the 4A State Championship and was named the MVP of the state championship game against Leesville Road High School.

 College career

 Langley became the Aggies' starting point guard as a true freshman and was named to the MEAC All-Freshman team after averaging 7.4 points, 3.3 rebounds and 5.1 assists per game and leading the conference with 59 steals.
 He averaged 7.1 points, a conference-leading 6.5 assists, 3.5 rebounds and 1.5 steals per game during his sophomore season.
 Langley broke North Carolina A&T's career assists record during a 10 point, 13 assist and eight rebound performance in an 83–62 win over Maryland Eastern Shore on February 25, 2020, passing the previous record of 582 held by Thomas Griffis.
 Langley set a MEAC men's basketball tournament tournament record with 15 assists while also setting the conference record of career assists in a quarterfinal win over Howard during the 2020 MEAC men's basketball tournament.
 Langley was named first team All-MEAC while leading the nation in total assists and assists per game.
 Langley averaged 9.4 points, 8 assists, and 5.2 rebounds per game.
 Following the season, he declared for the 2020 NBA draft.
 Langley withdrew from the draft on June 9.
 As a senior, he averaged 10.6 points, 6.6 assists, 5 rebounds and 2.7 steals per game, earning Second Team All-MEAC honors.
 Langley declared for the 2021 NBA draft, before withdrawing and taking advantage of the NCAA's granting of a fifth season of eligibility.